Art-Sells/Arells/Build-Notes.md

 ### Trigger Organic Growth

+3 trailers
+- Online (Sign in to Arells.com to leanr more)
+- On Guest Pages (Sign in to learn more)
+- On Bitcoin Page (Coming Soon)

 Arells Guest
 -Icon
 -Mission
--Trailer
+-Trailer (sign in to learn more)
 -SignIn
 Bitcoin Guest
 -Arells Icon
--Mission (replace investments with {asset name}) -Trailer (only for bitcoin, the others leave blank) -SignIn

-_ YouTube/LinkedIn/Twitter (Coming Soon (sign in to learn more))
+-Mission (replace investments with {asset name}) -Trailer (only for bitcoin, the others leave blank (sign in to learn more)) -SignIn

-Change Phase One in About Page.
+- Change Phase One in About Page.

-After trailer:

-Update notes for when to change trailer words in  landing pages after episode one is complete.and when to change asset page landing pages..

-The Bitcoin Alien Race [video playing over]
+The Bitcoin Alien Race
+(Trailer (coming soon))
 - Season One (one eye):
 Episode 1: Coming Soon
 New episode every saturday

+After Trailer and Announcement pages are done:

+- Post everywhere (YouTube/LinkedIn/Twitter)
-- Send Follow-up emails (for everyone about Trailer)
+- Send Follow-up emails (for everyone linking trailer)
+- Begin working on Episode one

 After Episode One is done:

+- Change (Remove trailer from main Bitcoin page)

  - my-investments "Add Investments to Unlock Episodes" "Add Other Investments To Unlock Episodes"